hapax/hapax.github.io/assets/bhqc.md

 *cryptography*, the art of secret messages, or more aptly for our purposes, reversibly concealing information.

-We can contrast different types of encryption.
+We can contrast different types of codes.
 Take something like the Caeser cipher, which simply shifts letters forwards or backwards in the alphabet by some fixed number of places.
-If we use this to conceal a long message, the
+If we use this to encrypt a long message, it may look like gobbledegook on a first reading, but analyzing how frequently letters occur reveals that they are distributed far from uniformly.
+By shifting the frequency distribution to match the known frequencies of letters in English, we can easily decrypt.
+Let's do an example.

+BLA

+In contrast, there is a much stronger form of encryption called a *one-time pad*.
+The basic idea is to convert a message into a string of binary digits, then

 <!-- That would explain Hawking's result in a way that is consistent with
 quantum mechanics.